mattermost/mattermost/doc/install/Production-Ubuntu.md

     Common Name (e.g. server FQDN or YOUR name) []:mattermost.example.com Email Address []:admin@mattermost.example.com
 ```
-1. Modify the file at `/etc/nginx/sites-available/mattermost` and add the following lines
+3. Run `openssl dhparam -out dhparam.pem 4096` (it will take some time).
-  *
+4. Modify the file at `/etc/nginx/sites-available/mattermost` and add the following lines:
 ```
   server {
        listen         80;